simplyrishiii/DailySync-Hack-Hurricane-1.0/README.md

 Installation
 ------------
-To use the Meeting Scheduler, follow these steps:
+To use it, follow these steps:

 Clone the repository: git clone https://github.com/yourusername/meeting-scheduler.git